canlab/canlab.github.io/_pages/fmri_tutorials.md

 * Matlab's comprehensive built-in examples (type "doc" within Matlab)
 * Function help (type "help my_fun", where my_fun is the name of a function)
 * [Matlab Academy](https://matlabacademy.mathworks.com/) (free!), including the "Matlab Onramp" module and others)
-* Other great resources, e.g., Michael X. Cohen's [YouTube lectures](https://www.youtube.com/channel/UCUR_LsXk7IYyueSnXcNextQ) and [Matlab book](https://mitpress.mit.edu/books/matlab-brain-and-cognitive-scientists)
+* Other great resources, e.g., Michael X. Cohen's [YouTube lectures](https://www.youtube.com/channel/UCUR_LsXk7IYyueSnXcNextQ) and [Matlab book](https://mitpress.mit.edu/books/matlab-brain-and-cognitive-scientists), Kendrick Kay's [Matlab-based stats course](https://www.cmrr.umn.edu/~kendrick/statsmatlab/)

 These are didactic tutorials using Matlab live scripts.
 There is also a complementary set of [code walkthroughs](/walkthroughs) on using the CANlab object-oriented tools, with some overlap but unique information and code examples.